EconLearn

 Budget Deficit vs National Debt

 Budget Deficit and National Debt are two Fiscal Policy concepts in AP Economics that students often mix up.
-In short: budget deficit is a budget deficit occurs when government spending exceeds its tax revenue in a given year.
-Meanwhile, national debt is the national debt is the total accumulated amount the government owes from past deficits not offset by surpluses.
+A budget deficit occurs when government spending exceeds its tax revenue in a given year.
+The national debt is the total accumulated amount the government owes from past deficits not offset by surpluses.
 Here is how they compare side by side.

 Budget Deficit